 Part four of our blog series on improved forecasting using cognitive insights

-As described in our earlier blogs, forecast enrichment processes are complex.
+As described in our earlier blogs, forecast data enrichment processes are complex.
 It is not always clear who in the demand planning team adjusted and for what reasons.
-While in many companies the number of forecast items to take into account has grown exponentially, the experienced ‘old school’ planners that knew the ins and outs of each planning item are gradually phasing out.
-Today’s demand planning teams would therefore benefit greatly from being supported in a smart way to make effective and focused forecast adjustments .
-Providing these effective and focused enrichments is one of the key steps of our cognitive insights approach to improve your forecast by nudging the planner to make better enrichment decisions:
+While in many companies the number of forecast items to take into account has grown exponentially, the experienced ‘old school’ planners who knew the ins and outs of each planning item are gradually phasing out.
+Today’s demand planning teams would therefore benefit greatly from being supported in a smart way to make effective and focused forecast adjustments.
+Providing these effective and focused data enrichments is one of the key steps of our cognitive insights approach to improve your forecast by nudging the planner to make better enrichment decisions:

 - Create awareness

 This blog focuses on guiding planners to provide effective enrichments.
 But how to achieve this?
 The concept of decisional guidance provides the answer to that question.

 Decisional data enrichment guidance

 Decisional guidance was introduced in literature in the ’90s already: Mark Silver defines it as the way a planning system supports the decision-maker with structuring and executing the decision-making process.
 Within intentional guidance, literature distinguishes two types: informative guidance and suggestive guidance (Montazemi et al., 1996; Fildes et al., 2006).